Smart buildings need 3 types of water leak detectors. Find out what these are, and how they can help you protect your buildings.

 Insurance professionals must also be familiar with water leak detection equipment.
-Mitigating the chances of water damage could greatly help reduce the staggering $2.5B annual costs to insurance firms in the US.
+Mitigating the chances of water damage could greatly help reduce the staggering US$2.5B annual costs to insurance firms in the US.

 Across all the HVAC appliances, air conditioning units are one of the most common sources of water leaks.
 This is due to their many weak points such as clogging drains, freezing evaporator coils or malfunctioning condensate pumps.